Did you know that self-motivation could be enhanced or undermined by the type of goal we set?

 How to set intrinsic personal goals

-To set personal goals for intrinsic reasons, consider if the goals can satisfy any of the following psychological needs.
+To set intrinsic life goals, consider if the goals can satisfy any of the following psychological needs.

 Autonomy refers to a sense of control.
 The goal is chosen voluntarily, not because of tangible rewards, threats, deadlines, or any other external pressures.